Embarking on the journey of writing a novel is an exciting endeavor, but it’s not just about putting words on paper.

 The best part: You don’t need the best book writing software to help you create confusion, it’s all in your mind.

 This type of beginning requires a skillful balance of unanswered questions and relatability.
-If you can successfully pull off a whirlwind of just enough confusion, you will have your readers hooked until the end.
+If you can successfully pull off a whirlwind of just enough confusion, you have an opening scene that will have your readers hooked until the end.

-Take careful note of the unexplained things that happen, and answer them slowly throughout the rest of the story.
+Take careful note of the unexplained things, and answer them slowly throughout the rest of the story.

 An Extreme Setting